alexlamers/chicago-sovi/README.md

 ## 🔍 Next Steps
 - Map results in **R (ggplot2/tmap)** or **QGIS** for visualization.
 - Compare SoVI scores against environmental data (e.g., flood risk, heat islands, pollution burden).
-- Explore expanding the workflow to other counties or states.
+- Expand the workflow for other counties and states in a more generalized script.

 ---